 Humid air is sneaky and will find any way it can to get inside.
 Take some time to check for gaps around your doors, windows, and in your air ducts.
 You can use caulk or weatherstripping to seal these areas, which helps stop humid outdoor air from getting into your home so your AC doesn’t have to work as hard.
 Also, make a habit of using the exhaust fans in your kitchen and bathrooms.
 Running them while you cook or shower pulls moisture-heavy air out of your home before it has a chance to spread.

-Aim for the Ideal Humidity Level
+What’s the Ideal Humidity Level for Your Home?

 For your AC to perform at its best, you should aim to keep your home’s humidity levels between 30% and 50%.
 When the air holds too much moisture, your cooling system has a harder time removing heat efficiently.
 You can easily track your home’s humidity with an inexpensive device called a hygrometer.
 Keeping the humidity in this sweet spot not only helps your AC cool more effectively but also allows you to feel comfortable at a slightly higher thermostat setting, which can save you money on your energy bills.